Worsening water shortage in Philippines triggers probe

 "We are calling this investigation because the public is already thirsty for the truth, now that they don't have water to drink and clean with," Ms Poe said.

-More areas, including parts of Makati City will have no water supply for six hours to almost an entire day starting Thursday (March 14), Manila Water said in on its Facebook page.
+More areas, including parts of Makati City, were to have no water supply for six hours to almost an entire day starting yesterday, Manila Water said on its Facebook page.

-Officials from another water concessionaire, Maynilad Water Services Inc, as well as from government agencies have also been invited to the hearing, Ms Poe said.
+Officials from another water concessionaire, Maynilad Water Services, as well as from government agencies have also been invited to the hearing, Ms Poe said.

 President Rodrigo Duterte is preparing an order for closer coordination of government agencies to address the problem, Cabinet Secretary Karlo Nograles said in a separate statement.

-In an exchange filing, Manila Water said it needed to adjust operations after forecasts made at the end of 2018 showed water in La Mesa Dam may reach the critical level of 69 metres, where it can no longer draw sufficient volume.

-Demand surged after it announced supply interruptions last week.
-La Mesa's level has dropped to a 21-year low, ABS-CBN reported on Thursday.
+Demand surged after Manila Water announced supply interruptions last week.
+La Mesa Dam's level has dropped to a 21-year low, ABS-CBN reported yesterday.

 Manila Water said earlier this week that the shortage was caused by rising demand and delays in the operation of its Cardona water treatment plant that was supposed to augment supply.
 The start of summer aggravated supply woes.